conan-io/conan-center-index/docs/v2_roadmap.md

 ### Prepare the CI infrastructure

 Workers for Conan v2 will be ready for Windows, Macos and Linux alternatives.
 [Modern docker images](https://github.com/conan-io/conan-docker-tools/tree/master/modern) with Conan v2 are already available to use, for example `conanio/gcc11-ubuntu16.04:2.0.0-pre`.
-Note that we will be using tag name `2.0.0-pre` until there is an actual Conan v2 release, that tag will have the latest pre-release installed (alpha, beta or release candidate).
+Note that we will be using tag name `2.0.0-pre` until there is an actual Conan v2 release, this tag will use the latest pre-release available (alpha, beta or release candidate).

 ### Export recipes using Conan v2 (warning)

 We will start to run `conan export` using Conan v2 and the result will be added to the comments by the bot.
-Failing this command won´t make the pull-request fail at this moment, but we expect contributors to start gaining awareness about changes in Conan v2.
+Failing this command won't make the pull-request fail at this moment, but we expect contributors to start gaining awareness about changes in Conan v2.